 Mr. Peter Gaydon is the Director of Technical Affairs at the Hydraulic Institute.
-Mr. Gaydon held design, development, and test engineering positions with major pump manufacturers prior to joining the Hydraulic

-Institute in 2014.
-Mr. Gaydon has technical responsibility for all standards, guidebooks, and program guides published by the Hydraulic Institute, as well as management of government affairs committees responsible for technically reviewing regulations related to pumps.
-He is currently a member of the Appliance Standards Federal Rulemaking Advisory Committee (ASRAC) working group for circulator pumps.
+Mr. Gaydon held design, development, and test engineering positions with major pump manufacturers prior to joining the Hydraulic Institute.
+With the Hydraulic Institute, Mr. Gaydon has technical responsibility for all standards, guidebooks, and technical and certification programs of the Hydraulic Institute, as well as management of technical aspects of regulatory affairs.
+He managed the development of Hydraulic Institute training and calculations tools related to energy regulations, the HI Energy Rating Label Database and served as a member of the Appliance Standards Federal Rulemaking Advisory Committee (ASRAC) working group for circulator pumps.
 Mr. Gaydon obtained his B.S.
 Degree in Mechanical Engineering at the University of Alfred.